gbcamr01/Toy-Robot-Simulator/README.md

 The executable file can be opened by double clicking it.
 The user can follow instructions on the console and also use it to type in their input.

 <h2>Development Notes and Acknowledgements</h2>
-A full list of information sources can be found here: \ToyRobotSimulator\Acknowledgements.txt.
+A full list of information sources can be found here: <a href = "https://github.com/jeff1978/Toy-Robot-Simulator/blob/master/ToyRobotSimulator/Acknowledgements.txt">\ToyRobotSimulator\Acknowledgements.txt.</a>

 <h2>Issues</h2>
 Existing issues can be logged on the Issues page.